 What often follows is a negative experience for the negotiating parties and the employees, the creation of an “us and them” culture between staff and management, and the erosion of trust.
 Bargaining becomes hostile, unproductive and takes far longer than it should.

 At Red Wagon, we understand people and we know business.
 We also understand trade unions and employers because we have worked for and with both sides.
 Combined with expert knowledge of enterprise agreement negotiation and a balanced, objective perspective, the HR consultants at Red Wagon are perfectly placed to partner with your organisation through every step of the negotiation process.

-With negotiation skills honed conducting contract, trade and industrial negotiations in Europe, Colombia and Australia, Employee Relations & Negotiation Specialist Andrea Sumner is confident and effective operating under pressure in changeable environments.
+With negotiation skills honed conducting contract, trade and industrial negotiations in Europe, Colombia and Australia, Manager, Workplace Relations Andrea Sumner is confident and effective operating under pressure in changeable environments.
 This has translated into an affinity for predicting future business direction because Andrea is acutely aware of and can contextualise influencing factors such as the broader political, social, economic environments and technological advancement.
 An industrial advocate for 15 years, Andrea knows what actions can position the business for success, how to bring opposing parties to an agreement, and what steps to take to achieve constructive discussion and dispute resolution.